How to Choose a Hub

 HomeSmart.sg Aqara M200 Hub

 The M200 sits in a sweet spot that the M2 used to occupy but couldn’t match on specs.
-It’s a Matter Controller and Thread Border Router, handles aircon control via its IR blaster, and supports up to 40 Zigbee and 40 Thread devices — more than enough for a typical Singapore home.
+It’s a Matter Controller and Thread Border Router with Wi-Fi 6, powered by USB-C or PoE, handles aircon control via its IR blaster, and supports up to 40 Zigbee and 40 Thread devices – more than enough for a typical Singapore home.
+Most importantly, its air-conditioner control is supported on Apple Home — and it even detects when the original aircon remote is used, keeping the aircon’s status in sync.
+A 90dB speaker with custom audio messages rounds out alarms and alerts.

 HomeSmart.sg Aqara M1S Gen 2 Hub